Shell greenlights $6.4 billion Australia natural gas project | MarketScreener

 Authorities are also eager to see the Surat project start up as Australia's southeastern states face gas shortages by the mid-2020s.

-Queensland Premier Annastacia Palaszczuk welcomed the decision, saying the biggest gas project the state has seen since 2011 would be a shot in the arm for its economy.
+Palaszczuk welcomed the decision, saying the biggest gas project the state has seen since 2011 would be a shot in the arm for its economy.

 "The first phase will mean 200 jobs and we should see people out in the field around August, September this year," said Palaszczuk, who is facing an election within months.